5 must-have apps for your next business trip

 The lowly business trip is fraught with potential peril: confusing travel, misplaced luggage, unfamiliar surroundings, and saturated fats.
 But in business travel, as in business in general, it’s always advisable to work smarter, not harder.
-Here some apps and services that will help you to do just that.
+Here are some apps and services that will help you to do just that.

 1. Automatically build your itinerary